ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-home/other-past-owners.md

 A summary of the historical deeds referenced below, up to the time it was owned by Jessie Brewer:

-{{% autotable "/static/data/deeds.csv" "mills-home-deeds" "book,book-num-i,page-num-i,document-date-d-nw,recorded-date-d-nw,grantor,grantee,amount" "Tompkins County Clerk, Ithaca NY." "property" "=" "Mills Home" /%}}
+{{% autotable "/static/data/deeds.csv" "mills-home-deeds" "book,book-num-i,page-num-i,document-date-d-nw,recorded-date-d-nw,grantor,grantee,amount" "475 Brooktondale Road, Tompkins County Clerk, Ithaca NY." "property" "=" "Mills Home" /%}}

 The following is the first deed for the property after it was sub-divided from the grist mill lot.
 Thanks to Alanna Congdon at the Tompkins County Clerks Office, who provided an alternative scan of the original to the one already available online.
-I present both as each is clear in areas where the other is not:
+I present both as each is clearer in areas where the other is not:

 <div class="cols">
 {{% fig "mills-home/caroline-deeds-1-572" "350" /%}}